 How to Shape Upholstery Foam

 Depending on your project, you may have to cut and shape upholstery foam to the specific shape you need.
-Shaping upholstery foam requires some tools, patience and know-how, but it can be done fairly easily.
-In today's video tutorial, we're going to show you how to cut and shape upholstery foam using both a high-quality foam cutter and an inexpensive electric kitchen knife.
-Then, we have a clever trick for sculpting the foam with accuracy and precision using a simple metal lid from a glass jar.
+Shaping and contouring upholstery foam requires some special tools, patience and know-how, but it can be done fairly easily.
+In today's video tutorial, we're going to show you how to cut and shape upholstery foam using both a high-quality foam cutter and a special sculpting tool that you can only find at Sailrite®.
+This clever handheld foam shaper is going to make your next custom upholstery project a breeze.

 After you cut and shape the foam, we recommend covering the piece in a layer of Sew Foam.
 Sew Foam is a fabric-backed, thin layer of polyurethane foam that is great for smoothing out your shaped foam and masking any small inconsistencies in your shaping and sculpting.
-It also adds a little bit of extra thickness if you removed too much foam with your foam saw or electric kitchen knife during the initial cutting process.
-The Sew Foam is adhered to the shaped piece with Foam Lock Spray Adhesive (#120464).
-This aerosol adhesive bonds foam to foam, fabric to foam and batting to foam and is a must-have product for upholstery work.
+It also adds some extra thickness if you removed too much foam with your foam saw or foam shaper during the initial cutting and shaving process.
+Sew Foam adheres to the shaped piece with a spray adhesive.
+We have a selection of aerosol adhesives that bond foam to foam, fabric to foam and batting to foam.
+Just search “spray adhesives” on our website to browse our offerings.

 Materials & Tools List: